Sumu54/Sumu54.github.io/README.md

 - [Website](https://Sumu54.github.io/)

 # Website Edits
+- Profile Photo: `images/profile.png` which is included as author avatar in `_config.yml`.
 - Settings: `_config.yml`
 - Select Website Tabs: `_data/navigation.yml`
     + For example to add the tab `Workshops` add a section in `navigation.yml` and create a file in `_pages/workshops.md` and write the contents there.